Liaoliaoliaole/SDAQ-worker/README.md

            -r : resize terminal.
 Used with mode 'measure' -v : Address Verification.
 Used with mode 'setaddress'.
            -l : Print a list of the available CAN-IFs.
-           -f : Write/Read SDAQ info.
-Used with modes 'getinfo' 'setinfo' -e : External command.
+           -f : Write/Read SDAQ info to/from file.
+(Add '-' on path start for formatting output) -e : External command.
 Used with modes 'setinfo' -t <Timeout>: Discover Timeout (sec).
 (0 < Timeout < 20) default: 2 Sec -S <Mode>   : Timestamp mode.
 (A)bsolute/(R)elative/(D)ate.